Eppu/eetueskelinen.com/README.md

 # 👷 HEAVILY WIP

+<b>This project is still in a working state, and is likely to have breaking changes happening on the master branch regularly.
+Proceed with caution.</b>

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 The project contains a lot of legacy code that is yet to be converted to a more modern state.